Skip to main content

 8 mentions Positive Neutral Negative

-Grinding in the game is widely considered tedious and repetitive, especially toward the end, leading to a significant drop-off in player completion rates.
-Many players find the gameplay mechanics contribute to this frustration, making the grind feel more like a chore than an enjoyable challenge.
+Grinding in the game is widely regarded as tedious and overly time-consuming, contributing to a steep drop-off in player completion rates.
+Many players find the repetitive gameplay mechanics frustrating, detracting from enjoyment despite the appealing environment.

 • “I'd say it is worth the money for the environment alone, but it becomes more tedious than enjoyable nearing the end.”